spookylukey/django-paypal/docs/pro/index.rst

 Alternatively, if you want to get down to the nitty gritty and perform some more advanced operations with Payments Pro, use the :class:`paypal.pro.helpers.PayPalWPP` class directly.

-If you are testing locally using the WPP sandbox and are having problems SSL, please see `issue 145
+If you are testing locally using the WPP sandbox and are having SSL problems, please see `issue 145
 <https://github.com/spookylukey/django-paypal/issues/145>`_.